baotran001/CMPE131_Project/meetings.md

   - Baotran Nguyen

 - Team updates
-  - Hieu working on use case send private message
+  - Hieu <work completed and next task>
   - Cathleen created a branch and will work on 2 use cases next.
   - Kolby joined the repository
   - Baotran made a repository and will work on 2 use cases next.